tcz/js-secure-uploader/README.md

 ...but will come soon.

 - Firefox support

-Once this bug is fixed in FF, it should work there too: https://bugzilla.mozilla.org/show_bug.cgi?id=664783 I am planning to add support anywazs with async file read in the worker, but it's a bit ugly.
+Once this bug is fixed in FF, it should work there too: https://bugzilla.mozilla.org/show_bug.cgi?id=664783 I am planning to add support anyways with async file read in the worker, but it's a bit ugly.

 - Optimizations

 “The First Rule of Program Optimization: Don't do it.
 The Second Rule of Program Optimization (for experts only!): Don't do it yet.” - Michael A. Jackson

 I am currently in the "yet" phase.

 - More hash algorithms - you can open issues if you need any.
 CRC32 and MD5 are planned.

-- More tests - if js-test-driver would not be so buggy, I could have written all the tests for all objects.
+- More tests - if js-test-driver was not so buggy, I could have written all the tests for all objects.
 But it is buggy.

 - More user interface magic